 The Lead Ads pain point and how LeadsBridge will fix it for you

-Luckily we’ve got this 😉 With LeadsBridge you can instantly synchronize all your new leads with your CRM or email marketing software and get in touch right away!
+Luckily we’ve got this!
+With LeadsBridge you can instantly synchronize all your new leads with your CRM or email marketing software and get in touch right away!
+Here are blog posts to check out on Facebook Lead Ads integrations: The best Facebook Lead Ads integrations for your marketing campaigns and Facebook Leads Ads CRM integration examples.

 Your CRM is already integrated with LeadsBridge, for sure!

-In the last months, we’ve been working hard to have all the integrations our customers needed.
-We have already set up over 40 of the most popular CRM and email marketing software.
-Hubspot, Silverpop, Salesforce, Mailchimp, Aweber, GetResponse… just to name a few.
+There are over 40 of the most popular CRM and email marketing software.
+Hubspot, Silverpop, Salesforce, Mailchimp, Aweber, GetResponse… just to name a few available.
 And we’re not scared about custom solutions as well!
 Check out all our native integrations and our custom integration promise here.

 Be friendly with Lead MetaData